minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, the Minnesota criminal trial process involves the following stages:

-According to Rule 11 of the Minnesota Rules of Criminal Procedure, a defendant must be tried within 60 days after the plea’s entry.
-In extraordinary circumstances where the trial does not begin within 120 days of the plea, the defendant must be released under non-monetary conditions according to Rule 6 of the Minnesota Criminal Procedure.
+According to Rule 11 of the Minnesota Rules of Criminal Procedure, a defendant should be tried within 60 days after the plea’s entry.
+In extraordinary circumstances where the trial does not begin within 120 days of the plea, the defendant may be released under non-monetary conditions according to Rule 6 of the Minnesota Criminal Procedure.

 What Happens When a Court Case Goes to Trial in Minnesota

-Steps in a Minnesota criminal trial may vary slightly depending on the type of trial employed in a case.
-The Jury trial process is the most common in the state criminal justice process, and it begins with jury selection.
+The steps in a Minnesota criminal trial may vary slightly depending on the type of trial employed in a case.
+The Jury trial process is the most common in the state criminal justice system, and it begins with jury selection.
 Here, the judge and attorney on both sides interview potential jury members to determine their ability to remain fair and unbiased throughout the trial.
 Jurors who do not fulfill the required standards are dismissed.

 After the selection, the trial commences in the courtroom with the prosecuting attorney’s opening statements.
 The statement provides the jurors with an overview of the case.
 The defending attorney may also do the same, reserve the right to make the statement until later, or opt not to make it altogether.

-Subsequently, both sides are allowed to present facts, evidence, and witnesses to testify under oath.
-This affirms the guilt or innocence of the defendant according to state rules of evidence.
+Subsequently, both sides may present facts, evidence, and witnesses to testify under oath.
+This affirms the defendant's guilt or innocence according to state evidence rules.
 The witnesses are directly examined and then cross-examined by opposing attorneys to discredit or refute the opposing side’s claims.
-The defense has the right to cross-examine the witnesses that the prosecution calls to testify.
+The defense typically cross-examines the witnesses the prosecution calls to testify.
 They may also subpoena witnesses and get them to testify on the defense’s behalf.

-Furthermore, the defense may contest the admissibility of evidence obtained by the prosecution and vice-versa.
-As a result, some evidence may be rejected on the basis of irrelevance, illegality, or prejudice.
+Furthermore, the defense may contest the admissibility of evidence obtained by the prosecution and vice versa.
+As a result, some evidence may be rejected based on irrelevance, illegality, or prejudice.

-The judge and jury are also allowed to clarify issues by questioning the witnesses and examining evidence.
+The judge and jury may also clarify issues by questioning the witnesses and examining evidence.

 After the rebuttal, the attorneys make their closing arguments to summarise and highlight their most vital points.
 Before the jury is sent for deliberations, the judge instructs them on the state laws applicable to the case to inform their decisions.
 Overall, the jury determines guilt or innocence through the trial process.
 If the defendant is found guilty, a different date is set for sentencing.
 The stages of jury selection and deliberation are omitted in bench trials handled by a judge.